pseeth/autoclip/README.md

 > Prem Seetharaman, Gordon Wichern, Bryan Pardo, Jonathan Le Roux.
 "AutoClip: Adaptive Gradient Clipping for Source Separation Networks."
 2020 IEEE 30th International Workshop on Machine Learning for Signal Processing (MLSP).
 IEEE, 2020.

+## Abstract
+> Clipping the gradient is a known approach to improving gradient descent, but requires hand selection of a clipping threshold hyperparameter.
+We present AutoClip, a simple method for automatically and adaptively choosing a gradient clipping threshold, based on the history of gradient norms observed during training.
+Experimental results show that applying AutoClip results in improved generalization performance for audio source separation networks.
+Observation of the training dynamics of a separation network trained with and without AutoClip show that AutoClip guides optimization into smoother parts of the loss landscape.
+AutoClip is very simple to implement and can be integrated readily into a variety of applications across multiple domains.

+## Citation
 ```
 @inproceedings{seetharaman2020autoclip,
   title={AutoClip: Adaptive Gradient Clipping for Source Separation Networks},